kusuma775/talentscout-hiring-assistant/README.md

 ---

 ### ✅ Context-Aware Chat
-The chatbot maintains conversation state using Streamlit session management, allowing it to:
+The chatbot maintains conversation state using **Streamlit session management**, allowing it to:

 - Handle follow-ups
 - Avoid repetitive questions